Hypnosis & hypnobirthing FAQs...

-Can I use my tracks to help me sleep?
+Can I use my tracks to help me get to sleep?

 I feel more alert than I expected?

 Everyone experiences hypnosis a bit differently.
-Some people feel very aware of their surroundings and can perhaps recall every single word of a session, others say they almost forgot where they were and can't consciously remember absolutely everything.
+Some people feel very aware of their surroundings and can perhaps recall every single word of a session, others say they almost forgot where they were and can't remember absolutely everything.
 Either example and everything in between is completely normal.

 Do you have a 'quick reference guide' for birth partners?

 No, you're a team, birth partners need to put in the effort too!
 The course is simple and can be completed in just a few hours, with a few minutes' ongoing practise together each week.
 If this is challenging consider the mental load and choose birth partners wisely ~ excellent support is crucial.
 After a disappointing experience, Isla in Cornwall compiled a handy checklist of jobs for birth partners

 May I share the MP3s with others?